Ottoman Empire: Government

 Throughout Ottoman history, there were many instances in which local governors acted independently, and even in opposition to the ruler.
 After the Young Turk Revolution of 1908, the Ottoman state became a constitutional monarchy.
 The sultan no longer had executive powers.
 A parliament was formed, with representatives chosen from the provinces.
 The representatives formed the Imperial Government of the Ottoman Empire.

 This eclectic administration was apparent even in the diplomatic correspondence of the Empire, which was initially undertaken in the Greek language to the west.

 The Tughra were calligraphic monograms, or signatures, of the Ottoman Sultans, of which there were 35.
 Carved on the Sultan's seal, they bore the names of the Sultan and his father.
 The statement and prayer, "ever victorious", was also present in most.
 The earliest belonged to Orhan Gazi.
-The ornately stylized Tughra spawned a branch of Ottoman-Turkish calligraphy.
+The ornately stylised Tughra spawned a branch of Ottoman-Turkish calligraphy.